botorabi/NetMonitor/README.md

 **NetMonitor** is a web application which allows the collection and viewing the power network frequency over time.
 The data is collected by a special hardware, for more details contact the project administrator.
 The collected data is then imported to the web application and can be viewed by a browser.

+The web application is implemented by Spring Boot and Angualr 5.

 # Screenshots